chestercodes/chester.codes/content/posts/026-2019-12-25-automating-dotnet-versioning-synver/post.md

 - **Minor** - a backwards compatible change that adds functionality to a library.
 - **Patch** - a backwards compatible change that fixes a bug or other small change.

-An article from the [FsAdvent 2016](https://sergeytihon.com/2016/10/23/f-advent-calendar-in-english-2016/) describes a [method of detecting api version magnitude changes](http://blog.stermon.com/articles/2016/12/01/semantic-versioning-dotnet-libs-and-nuget-pkgs) and this has been turned into a [nuget library](https://github.com/fsprojects/SyntacticVersioning) and dotnet tool.
+An article from the [FsAdvent 2016](https://sergeytihon.com/2016/10/23/f-advent-calendar-in-english-2016/) describes a [method of detecting api version magnitude changes](http://blog.stermon.com/articles/2016/12/01/semantic-versioning-dotnet-libs-and-nuget-pkgs) and this has been turned into a nuget package called [Syntactic Versioning](https://github.com/fsprojects/SyntacticVersioning) and a dotnet tool called `synver`.

 ## Syntactic Versioning

-Syntactic Versioning is a nuget library that can determine the public API differences between `.dll` files and is designed to be used on different builds of a .NET library.
+Syntactic Versioning is a library that can determine the public API differences between `.dll` files and is designed to be used on different builds of a .NET library.
 It is aware of the API surface change aspects of semantic versioning and can determine the version magnitude of the difference between built libraries and derive the new version number if given the old.

 ### MyProject